 Hieu did not look at Larry, nor did he feel the need to, and simply shrugged his shoulders.
 “She’s lying.”

-I didn’t do so bad.
+I didn’t do so bad, and the wife is feeling fine.

 Just after 4 PM, he heard a call over the radio about a domestic dispute at 4 Sea Cliff Avenue, the Doyle home.
 Larry came running in and said, “Let’s go.”